Fozzyack/myResume/README.md

 #### Thoughts
 - Front End is difficult when you dont have a UI/UX Designer
 - I don't like how githubs links are done the opposite way to Obsidian
+- Organisation of Files could have been done better
+- TailwindCSS is awesome